mtikekar/notes/axi4-basics.md

 valid:
  - Must be low in reset.
  - Once asserted, valid must remain high until the transfer happens.
+The data being transferred must also remain unchanged during this time.
  - Must not depend on ready.

 ready: